 Weezer have no right releasing the amount of brilliant songs they have done.
-Since their self-titled debut in 1994, the Californian alt-rock legends have thrown out 10 full-lengths of varying – really varying – levels of quality, all harbouring at least a few gems.
-Seeing as it’s getting cold outside, we cast our eye over Weezer’s sunny catalogue and rank it from bogus to Jonas and beyond.
+Since their self-titled debut in 1994, the Californian alt-rock legends have thrown out 11 full-lengths of varying – really varying – levels of quality, all harbouring at least a few gems.
+With them back in the headlines and your social feeds with an unexpected cover of Toto's Africa, we cast our eye over Weezer’s sunny catalogue and rank it from bogus to Jonas and beyond.

 Called Raditude because actor Rainn Wilson thought it was a good idea, Weezer’s seventh LP is as scattershot as the catapulted canine on the cover would suggest.
 (If You’re Wondering If I Want You To) I Want You To is a shimmering pop gem and The Girl Got Hot’s gang vocals are like Weezer doing Springsteen’s Spirit In The Night, but it all lacks the rugged charm of the band’s best material.
 Rivers Cuomo’s lyrics have always been one of the band’s most unique qualities, but having him duet with Lil Wayne on Can’t Stop Partying and crooning ‘You are my baby tonight and I’m your daddy’ on I’m Your Daddy is, to be blunt, fucking creepy.
 Raditude’s second half suffers further, coming off as Maladroit cast-offs that got rushed in on a stretcher with several limbs missing; the album’s not all bad but Christ, most of it is.